unibz-core/Scior-Tester/README.md

 ### Test 1

 Executed with a single class as input.
 Used all classes in all datasets.
 Executed first in an mode and then in ac.

+The test only generates taxonomy.ttl for classes that are part of taxonomies.
+I.e., isolated classes are not considered when reading the original ontology.ttl file.